dangeroussmash/junior_dev_recruitment/README.md

 # WHAT NEXT?

-1. Until next sunday evening - the this README will be updated with junior dev ranking.
+1. Until next sunday evening - this README will be updated with junior dev ranking.
 2. The most 3-4 will be asked to make a call or meeting with me.

 ### Enjoy.
 Happy coding.